xiaofeng94/RefineDNet-for-dehazing/README.md

 # Training
 ## Train RefineDNet on RESIDE-unpaired
-1. Download RESIDE-unpaired [here]() (comming soon), and unzip it in the folder <RefineDNet_root>/datasets. your directory tree should look like
+1. Download RESIDE-unpaired [here]() (comming soon), and unzip it in the folder <RefineDNet_root>/datasets.
+Your directory tree should look like
 ```
 <RefineDNet_root>
 ├── datasets